ehsan11100/AdGuard/Configuration.md

   --check-config                     Check configuration and exit.
   --no-check-update                  Don't check for updates.
   --no-mem-optimization              Deprecated.
 Disable memory optimization.
-  --no-etc-hosts                     Do not use the OS-provided hosts.
+  --no-etc-hosts                     Deprecated.
+Do not use the OS-provided hosts.
   --local-frontend                   Use local frontend directories.
   -v, --verbose                      Enable verbose output.
   --glinet                           Run in GL-Inet compatibility mode.